3D Cone Beam Ct Scan (CBCT)

 - There exists a Cost/Benefit ratio(in other words, we want to obtain maximum benefit for the lowest cost)

-- The Cone beam scan is more expensive than screening panoramic view (cost for a cone beam scan range is $450 in our office, versus the panoramic view-costing approximately $150)-but the cone beam scan provides a vastly larger amount of clinical data upon which to make a clinical decisions.
+- The Cone beam scan is more expensive than screening panoramic view (cost for a cone beam scan is $450 in our office, versus the panoramic view-costing approximately $150)-but the cone beam scan provides a vastly larger amount of clinical data upon which to make a clinical decisions.

 - Most patients will benefit from an initial screening panoramic film; in situations where the anatomy suggested from this film is uncomplicated, this may be the only images required.